 - repaying obligations that cannot be met due to revenue losses.

-These grants do not have to be repaid.
-Until the IRS issues guidance otherwise, they are likely taxable.
+These grants do not have to be repaid and they are not taxable at the federal level.
 (Be sure to check with your tax professional regarding taxes at the state level.)

 How Long Do I Have to Be in Business?